 This method only works on Linux.
-It's the recommended method if your terminal emulator supports it as you don't have to patch any fonts, and it generally works well with any coding font.
+It's the second recommended method if terminal emulator supports it as patching fonts is not needed, and it generally works with any coding font.

 1. Download the latest version of the symbol font and fontconfig file: